-- Reusable sandwich bags – you can get Ya Yah Design lunch/sandwich bags at Henry Trading, 33 London St, Lyttelton; or Ginger Pye reusable sandwich wraps at the Waste Matters stall at the Lyttleton Farmers’ Market, London Street.
+- Reusable sandwich bags – you can get Ya Yah Design lunch/sandwich bags at Henry Trading, 33 London St, Lyttelton; or Ginger Pye reusable sandwich wraps at the Waste Matters stall at the Lyttelton Farmers’ Market, London Street.

 We encourage people to move away from using dishclothes, sponges and bench wipes made out of synthetic material (as these leach microfibres and they’re also destined for landfill when they wear down) and to use natural fibre cloths instead.

 - For something more like a traditional dishcloth sponge, check out the SPRUCE or Wet-it!
 100% cotton + cellulose dishcloth sponges (home compostable at the end of their life) which are available at Industria Gift & Design Store and Nordic Chill, The Colombo, 363 Colombo Street, Sydenham; and Teepee, The Tannery, 3 Garlands Rd, Woolston